Thermo Fisher Scientific: Leadership

-Marc N. Casper is chairman, president and chief executive officer of Thermo Fisher Scientific.
-He first joined Thermo Electron in December 2001 as Vice President of the Life and Laboratory Sciences segment.
-In November 2006, when Thermo Electron and Fisher Scientific merged to form Thermo Fisher Scientific, Casper was named executive vice president of the company and president of the Analytical Technologies Group.
-He became president and CEO in 2009.
+Marc N. Casper has been Chief Executive Officer of Thermo Fisher Scientific since October 2009, and was elected Chairman of the Board in February 2020.
+He also served as President from 2009 until March 2026.
+He joined the company in 2001 as President of the Life Sciences sector of Thermo Electron.
+Casper was named Senior Vice President in 2003, and in 2005 assumed responsibility for all of the company’s operating divisions.
+After the merger creating Thermo Fisher Scientific in 2006, he was named Executive Vice President and President of its Analytical Technologies business, and in 2008 he became the company’s Chief Operating Officer.

+Prior to joining Thermo Fisher, Casper served as President, Chief Executive Officer and a Director of Kendro Laboratory Products.
+Previously, he worked for clinical diagnostics provider Dade Behring Inc., serving as President–Americas.
+He began his career as a strategy consultant at Bain & Company and later joined Bain Capital.

 Partnerships

 In September 2017, Thermo Fisher Scientific signed an agreement with the Institute of Pathology Heidelberg (IPH) to establish its Center of Molecular Pathology at Heidelberg University Hospital as the newest member of the Next Generation Sequencing Companion Dx Center of Excellence Program (COEP).
 The initiative focuses on establishing strategic collaborations with leading, European-based organizations that can lead studies using Thermo Fisher's Oncomine portfolio of research panels destined for development as companion diagnostics to help drive precision oncology in the region.

 In 2021, Thermo Fisher announced the construction of a cell therapy development, manufacturing and collaboration center in cooperation with University of California, San Francisco on the school's Mission Bay campus.